bios62/notechws/labs/lab4.md

 ## Purpose of lab

-The purpose of this lab is to update the logdata table eiter with an Arduino or with a python command-line script.
+The purpose of this lab is to update the logdata table either with an Arduino or with a python command-line script.

-The Python code demonstrates how to use the ORDS REST API for reading and updating tables/plsql in a autonomous database with REST
+The Python code demonstrates how to use the ORDS REST API for reading and updating tables/plsql in an Autonomous database with REST.

 ## Prerequsite